Nikita5933/JavaScript-Page-Timer/README.md

 ```

 * Set deadline(the end of the timer) - customize variable 'deadline' in format: 'XXXX-XX-XX'.
-* In order to get: timer's days, hours, minutes, seconds - change variables: days, hours, minutes, seconds in the setClock function.
+* In order to get: timer's days, hours, minutes, seconds - change variables: 'days', 'hours', 'minutes', 'seconds' in the 'setClock' function.
-* In order to get: timer's block - change the setClock function call(change first param - timer selector).
+* In order to get: timer's block - change the 'setClock' function call(change first param - timer selector).
-* Default timer starts with addZero function(if numbers less than 10 adds zero to number), if you need to disable function: delete addZero func and delete it function call in updateClock function.
+* Default timer starts with 'addZero' function(if numbers less than 10 adds zero to number), if you need to disable function: delete 'addZero' func and delete it function call in 'updateClock' function.